 The content of consent documents is specified in the research regulations (DHHS and the FDA) and in the HIPAA Privacy Rule.
 For more information see the following pages:

 The Investigators' Brochure is required for all investigational drugs and biologics.
 If the drug is marketed, the Package Insert may be substituted.
 Sponsor-supplied information sheets for investigational devices or the devices instructions (for approved devices) are required.

-Scientific review and approval performed by a duly a registered Scientific Review Committee (SRC) is required for all prospective studies that have not been through an external review process (e.g., NIH, AHA, industry sponsor, etc.) prior to IRB submission.
+Scientific review and approval performed by an approved Scientific Review Committee (SRC) is required for all prospective studies that have not been through an external review process (e.g., NIH, AHA, industry sponsor, etc.) prior to IRB submission.
 The SRC review form and the investigator's responses to any issues raised by the SRC, must be attached to the eIRB application.
 See Scientific Review for more detailed information.